severalnines/docs/user-guide/mysql/backup.rst

 * **PITR Compatible**
 	- Exclusive for mysqldump and if binary log is enabled.
 A mysqldump PITR-compatible backup contains one single dump file, with GTID info, binlog file and position.
 Thus, only the database node that produces binary log will have the "PITR Compatible" option available.
 See `Point-in-Time Recovery`_.

-* **Upload Backup to cloud**
+* **Upload Backup to the cloud**
-	- Automatically upload the finished backup to AWS S3 or Google Cloud Storage.
-This backup can then be downloaded and restored from the cloud.
-You have to configure `Cloud Credentials <../index.html#cloud-providers>`_ beforehand.
+	- Upload the backup to the cloud storage.
+The upload process happens right after the backup is successfully created.
+This feature requires you to set up the cloud credentials first.
+See `Cloud Providers <../index.html#cloud-providers>`_.

 * **Backup Individual Schema**
 	- Exclusive for mysqldump.
 Each selected databases is backed up individually, in its own directory in the storage directory.

 * **Enable Encryption**
 	- Encrypts the generated backup.
-Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically.
-If you choose to store the backup on the controller node, the backup files are transferred in encrypted format through :term:`socat` or :term:`netcat`.
+Backup is encrypted at rest using AES-256 CBC algorithm, where the encryption key will be created automatically and stored inside CMON configuration file for this cluster.
+See `Backup Encryption and Decryption`_.

 * **Retention**
 	- How long ClusterControl should keep this backup once successfully created.
 You can set a custom period in days or keep it forever.
 Otherwise, ClusterControl will use the default retention period.